-Disconnect Impervious Areas- Where feasible, the site will sheet flow runoff in lieu of piping.
+Disconnect Impervious Areas-Where feasible, the site will sheet flow runoff in lieu of piping.

-Protect Existing Vegetation and Sensitive Areas- N/A.
+Protect Existing Vegetation and Sensitive Areas- The existing vegetation along El Camino Real will be protected.

-Revegetate Disturbed Areas -The existing landscape onsite will be removed and new planting areas will be installed.
+Revegetate Disturbed Areas -Some of the existing landscape onsite will be removed and new planting areas will be installed.
 All areas disturbed shall be revegetated within the proposed designated landscape areas.

-Soil Stockpiling and Site Generated Orgaics- An erosion control plan will be provided in the Final WQMP.
+Soil Stockpiling and Site Generated Organics- An erosion control plan will be provided in the Final WQMP.

 Firescaping- The overall site will be completely developed and drought tolerant plants will be installed at designed landscape areas.
+Landscape planters are not proposed directly adjacent to the building, providing additional fireproofing measures.